 People got used to seeing people at their desk working.
 So for managers who don’t see much of the remote workers, they start to wonder.
 Trust issues start to set in.
 But if managers and remote workers know what they are responsible for and when the deadline is, and how to work accordingly, then slacking shouldn’t be an issue.

 Installing a monitoring tool may solve the problem of slacking

 When I started working from home in 2012, I was required to install in my computer a monitoring tool.
 Aside from recording how many hours I’ve worked in a day, it also takes a screenshot of my computer every 10 minutes.

 Also, other remote workers I’ve encountered think these monitoring tools are stressful.
 Aside from proving their presence online while working on creative tasks, it also breeds mistrust.
-That’s the reason why other remote workers prefer to choose work that doesn’t include monitoring tools.
+That’s the reason why other remote workers prefer to choose home-based work that doesn’t include monitoring tools.

 Working in the comfort of my home doesn’t mean I’m available 24/7

 There are online jobs that require me to follow the client’s time zone.
 So if my client is from the U.S., I have to work at night following his office hours.
-But there were times that even I already logged off, I would be receiving emails or call while I’m asleep.
+But there were times that even I already logged off, I would be receiving emails or calls while I’m asleep.